 You’ve completed a breast biopsy and have been diagnosed with breast cancer.
 Your surgeon has presented you with two treatment options: lumpectomy vs mastectomy.
 How do you know which one to choose?

 “Sarah Cannon physicians and navigators want you to be a key decision-maker when choosing your treatment options,” said Crystal Dugger, Assistant Vice President, Clinical Operations.
 “That means it’s very important that you understand the risks and benefits of a lumpectomy and a mastectomy.”

 A lumpectomy is considered a breast-conserving surgery.
 The goal of the procedure is to remove the cancer and some of the surrounding normal tissue but leave the breast intact.
 Often, the physician will also remove a few surrounding lymph nodes during the procedure.

-A mastectomy, on the other hand, removes the entire breast, and, depending on the type of mastectomy performed, other tissues, muscles and lymph nodes as well.
+A mastectomy, on the other hand, removes the entire breast, and, depending on the type of mastectomy performed, other tissues, including muscles and lymph nodes.

 Mastectomy types include:

 - Modified radical mastectomy

 - Skin sparing mastectomy

 If you will be undergoing any breast surgery, ask your physician if you should consult with breast reconstruction specialist or plastic surgeon beforehand.

 Before surgery, you may be given chemotherapy to shrink the tumor (neoadjuvant therapy) and reduce the amount of tissue that needs to be removed.
 After surgery, you may be given radiation therapy, chemotherapy, or hormone therapy (adjuvant therapy) to destroy any remaining cancer cells.